Michal12321424/awesome-gimp/README.md

 - **Game Development**:
   - Texture creation
   - Sprite design
-  - UI elements
+  - `UI` elements
   - Concept art
   - Asset optimization

 #### File Format Support

 - **Native Formats**:
-  - XCF (GIMP's native format)
+  - `XCF` (GIMP's native format)
     - Supports layers, channels, paths
     - Preserves all editing capabilities
     - Large file size
     - Not suitable for web/print

 - **Raster Formats**:
-  - JPEG - Best for photos and web
+  - `JPEG` - Best for photos and web
-  - PNG - Best for graphics with transparency
+  - `PNG` - Best for graphics with transparency
-  - TIFF - Best for print and archiving
+  - `TIFF` - Best for print and archiving
-  - BMP - Windows native format
+  - `BMP` - Windows native format
-  - GIF - Best for simple animations
+  - `GIF` - Best for simple animations
-  - WebP - Best for modern web graphics
+  - `WebP` - Best for modern web graphics

 - **Vector Formats**:
-  - SVG - Import/export support
+  - `SVG` - Import/export support
-  - PDF - Multi-page support
+  - `PDF` - Multi-page support

 - **Raw Formats**:
-  - Camera-specific formats (CR2, NEF, ARW, DNG)
+  - Camera-specific formats (`CR2`, `NEF`, `ARW`, `DNG`)
   - Basic development tools

 #### System Requirements

 - **Minimum Requirements**:
   - Any modern computer
-  - 4 GB RAM
+  - `4 GB` `RAM`
-  - 2 GB free space
+  - `2 GB` free space
-  - 1024x768 display
+  - `1024x768` display

 - **Recommended Requirements**:
-  - 8 GB RAM or more
+  - `8 GB` `RAM` or more
-  - SSD storage
+  - `SSD` storage
-  - 1920x1080 display
+  - `1920x1080` display
   - Graphics tablet (for digital art)

 ### Brief History and Evolution of GIMP

 GIMP's journey began in 1995 when Spencer Kimball and Peter Mattis started developing it as a semester project at the University of California, Berkeley.
-The first public release (version 0.54) came in 1996, and since then, GIMP has evolved through numerous versions, each bringing significant improvements in functionality, performance, and user experience.
+The first public release (version `0.54`) came in 1996, and since then, GIMP has evolved through numerous versions, each bringing significant improvements in functionality, performance, and user experience.

 Key milestones in GIMP's development include:

 - 1996: First public release
-- 1998: Version 1.0 release
+- 1998: Version `1.0` release
-- 2004: Version 2.0 with major interface improvements
+- 2004: Version `2.0` with major interface improvements
-- 2012: Version 2.8 introducing single-window mode
+- 2012: Version `2.8` introducing single-window mode
-- 2018: Version 2.10 with significant performance improvements
+- 2018: Version `2.10` with significant performance improvements
-- 2022: Version 2.99 leading to 3.0 with GTK3 support
+- 2022: Version `2.99` leading to `3.0` with `GTK3` support

 ### GIMP as Free and Open Source Software

-GIMP is developed under the GNU General Public License (GPL), which means it's not just free in terms of cost but also in terms of freedom.
+GIMP is developed under the `GNU General Public License` (`GPL`), which means it's not just free in terms of cost but also in terms of freedom.
 This open-source nature provides several benefits:

 - Complete freedom to use, study, modify, and distribute the software
 - No licensing fees or subscription costs